twrchtrwyth/pywordle/README.md

 # PYTHON WORDLE

 Josh Wardle's *Wordle* written in Python.
 Runs in the command line.
-The code is horrifically overcomplicated, badly written and in desperate need of refactoring.
+The code is horrifically written, overcomplicated to the point of illegibility, and about as far from *pythonic* as it's possible to get.
 But it works.
+Perhaps I'll refactor it one day...

 The dictionary file used contains come very interesting 5-letter words...
 Vimpa, anyone?